thomasyu888/Heatmap-D3/README.md

 # Shiny-d3-Heatmap
 Interactive Heatmap with hover over ability and zoom by selection capability.
+Should run with this R:  runGitHub("Shiny-d3-Heatmap", "thomasyu888")

 Huge thanks to Joe Cheng's d3-heatmap example.
 This is an extension of his work